sansomlab/arco/README.md

 documents (currently only supported in section definitions).

-* For knitr compiled rmd html files, arco will automatically link in "fig.dir" and page_file folders if they exist in the same directory as the html document.
+* For knitr compiled rmd html files, arco will automatically link in "fig.dir" and "*page*_file" folders if they exist in the same directory as the html document.

 **Installation**